nesh170/SLogo/DESIGN/DESIGN.md

 ###View
 ViewAbstract is an abstract class which has the public API methods.
 This is so if the user wants to create their view in Swing, they would be able to access this abstract class to implement the methods in a difference GUI language other than JavaFX.
 ViewFX is the concrete class that has the implementations of ViewAbstract for JavaFX.

 Aside from that, there are multiple classes to help create the view.
 This is done to help divide the view code to make it more organized instead of setting up all panes and buttons in the view class.
 An example would be the ButtonPane class which sets up all the buttons in a grid pane in the scene.
+In this SLogo project, the view also collaborates with the Controller class, as mentioned above, sending it signals to send to the model when the user runs a program.

 The explanation of each of the View API is listed below
 #####View External API